Music of the Democratic Republic of the Congo: Colonial times (pre-1960)

 By the 1950s, several local record labels, including CEFA (Compagnie d'Énregistrements Folkloriques Africains), Ngoma, Loningisa, Esengo, and Opika, began releasing 78 rpm records, which thus facilitated the genre's spread.
 Belgian producer Bill Alexandre, working with CEFA, introduced electric guitars to local musicians.
 During this period, the Kinshasa population grew exponentially, rising from 49,972 in 1940 to over 200,000 by 1950.
 This expansion brought increased ethnic and racial diversity, and established Kinshasa as a central hub of cultural and economic activity in the Belgian Congo.
 The city's urban growth was mirrored by the proliferation of leisure spaces, particularly bars and nightclubs, which became prominent sites of social interaction, musical performance, and entertainment for both migrant laborers and urban residents.
 These establishments played a dual role: while serving the colonial administration's agenda for pacification and social control (often referred to as the "Pax Belga"), they simultaneously provided the African population with venues for leisure, self-expression, and community-building.
 Bars were described as centers of style, sociability, and emerging cultural values.
-They were venues where aesthetic sensibilities, financial status, and modern identities were publicly displayed.
-Of the more than one hundred bars operating in Kinshasa by the mid-century, approximately twenty held official authorization to host dancing.
+They were venues where people showed their style, financial status, and changing cultural values.
+By the mid-century, Kinshasa had more than one hundred bars, but only about twenty were officially allowed to host dancing.
 Prominent among these were the O.K.
 Bar, Macauley, Kongo Bar, Siluvangi, Quist, Zeka Bar, Amouzou, Air France, and the Home des Mulâtres.
-These establishments were referred to as "the pride and heart of urban life", epitomizing what was perceived as the pinnacle of the urban culture generated through colonial capitalist contact.
-Some of these bars were owned or managed by Coastmen, while others, such as the Home des Mulâtres, were marked by racial segregation, serving only the métis population.
-This latter venue in particular symbolized the persistence of colonial racial hierarchies in spaces that might otherwise have fostered social integration.
+These venues were referred to as the "pride and heart of urban life", which epitomized what many saw as the height of city culture shaped by colonial-era economic change.
+Some bars were owned or managed by Coastmen, while others, such as the Home des Mulâtres, were racially restricted and served only mixed-race (métis) population.

-In 1953, the Congolese music scene began to differentiate itself with the formation of African Jazz (led by Joseph "Le Grand Kallé" Kabasele), the first full-time orchestra dedicated to recording and performance, and the emergence of fifteen-year-old guitarist Franco Luambo.
-Both would become among the earliest luminaries of Congolese music.